cemakpolat/timer-app/README.md

-# ⏱️ Modern Timer App
+# 🎯 Focus & Fit

-A beautiful, feature-rich timer application designed for productivity enthusiasts.
-Built with React and powered by Firebase Realtime Database, featuring gamification, social elements, and immersive focus experiences.
+A modern social timer app featuring focus rooms for group accountability, flexible timers for any activity, and collaborative productivity sessions.
+Perfect for workouts, work sprints, study sessions, and creative challenges.

 ## 📋 Table of Contents